-You can sponsor a child in Mexico in one of two ways – call our office and speak with one of our sponsorship specialists at 1-800-538-5381, or go online to our donation portal, create an account, and search for a child in Mexico that is available for sponsorship.
+You can sponsor a child in Mexico in one of three ways – call our office and speak with one of our sponsorship specialists at 1-800-538-5381, email us at email@example.com, or go online to our donation portal, create an account, and search for a child in Mexico that is available for sponsorship.

 What should I know about Children Incorporated’s work in Mexico?